swanith1234/evoLUMIN/README.md

 Gemini API Documentation
 API Key Setup: Sign up at Gemini to obtain an API key.
 Demo Video
-AgroNexus Demo Video on YouTube
+AgroNexus Demo Video on YouTube:https://youtu.be/l_KwCjEBcVg

 Installation and Setup
 To set up AgroNexus locally, follow these steps: